Probing Geometrical NSI at the DUNE experiment: Introduction

-The effect of spacetime torsion on neutrino oscillations has been investigated before~\cite{DeSabbata:1981ek, Zhang:2000ue,Adak:2000tp, Fabbri:2015jaa}.
-However, what distinguishes the scenario considered in this work is that here the torsion is not a field in the background spacetime, but is dynamically generated by the fermions themselves.
-The torsion acts as an auxiliary field and gives rise to an effective four-fermion interaction, which can be considered as chiral and non-universal.
-The computation of the neutrino oscillation probabilities in the presence of such fermion-induced torsion has been performed for matter of constant density~\cite{Barick:2023wxx}, in the context of atmospheric neutrinos~\cite{Barick:2025ynn} as well as for Supernova neutrinos \cite{Ghose:2025tgc}.
+The effect of spacetime torsion on neutrino oscillations has been investigated before~\cite{DeSabbata:1981ek, Alimohammadi:1998vx, Zhang:2000ue, Adak:2000tp, Capozziello:2013dja, Fabbri:2015jaa}. {However, what distinguishes the scenario considered in this work is that here the torsion is an auxiliary field, which couples chirally and non-universally to fermions.
+In other words, the torsion is not a propagating field} in the background spacetime, but is dynamically generated by the fermions themselves.
+The torsion acts as an auxiliary field and gives rise to an effective four-fermion interaction, which can be considered as chiral and non-universal -- see Appendix~\ref{App.derivation}.
+The computation of the neutrino oscillation probabilities in the presence of such fermion-induced torsion has been performed for matter of constant density~\cite{Barick:2023wxx}, in the context of atmospheric neutrinos~\cite{Barick:2025ynn} as well as for Supernova neutrinos~\cite{Ghose:2025tgc}.
 An earlier study in the context of DUNE and P2SO experiments can be found in Refs.~\cite{Barick:2023wxx,Panda:2024qsh}.

 The plan of the paper is as follows.
-In Sec.~\ref{torsion.theory} we outline the analytic formulation of computing the probabilities in the presence of torsion.
+In the next section, we outline the analytic formulation of computing the probabilities in presence of torsion.
 In Sec.~\ref{sec:oscillation} we present plots of the oscillation probabilities which bring out the effect of torsion, and discuss how torsion affects the hierarchy, octant, and CP sensitivities.
 Sec.~\ref{sec:results} presents the analysis methodology and the details of the experimental setup used in our analysis, as well as the results.
 We end with a summary of our results.